WillSullivan/AzureTableIdentityStorageProvider/readme.md

 * 1.3.1: Password hashing method assumed the user existed and needed to be updated; fixed
 * 1.3.2: User login failed for Google because their provider key sucks at Azure
 * 1.3.3: FindByNameAsync now performs case-insensitive searches
+* 1.3.4: Trying to fix some Precondition errors on update relating to users and roles

 ##Previous commit notes
 ###1.1